Polarrco/polarr-next-sdk/README.md

 import { RawIOAdapter } from "@polarr-next/io-raw"
 import { JPEGIOAdapter } from "@polarr-next/png-raw"
 import { AdjustmentsPipeline } from "@polarr-next/adjustments"

+// This line of code imports the module to process AI Mask Subject
-import { AdjustmentsSubjectMask } from "@polarr-next/ai-mask-subject"
+// The module contains the Tensorflow model that is loaded to make processing possible. import { AdjustmentsSubjectMask } from "@polarr-next/ai-mask-subject"

 // Create an offscreen renderer with a managed context